 We have been successful in College hockey in recent years, winning the College league in Michaelmas Term, and then ‘Suppercuppers’- a match against the College league champion of the Oxford Uni league- in Lent!

 Mixed - Mixed Netball at Fitz is friendly and relaxed.
 Players of all abilities are welcome, whether you have some experience or have never played before!
 We play one match per week, which we don’t take too seriously, with many players learning the rules as we play.
-If you're interested in joining you can sign up here.
 Join our Facebook group to stay up to date as matches are announced.

 Fitzwilliam College has a free Pool table located in the JCR, as well as a Pool team that regularly enters into the College League as well as the Cuppers Tournament, and were able to play against the other colleges in Division 1 last year.
 The Fitz Pool Team welcomes players of all levels of skill and commitment and encourages all players to enjoy the game.
 We’re hoping to keep our spot in Division 1 this year with the classic Fitzwilliam grace, skills and banter.